behdanisohrab/ATL/README.md

 	well, first things first, technically I compiled Gravity Defied myself and removed
 	some bug-reporting-init-related code which I got frustrated with stubbing out. however,
 	adding more stubs should make that unnecessary.
-	now for the second issue: `./data/` contains some stuff that should instead be read from the apk,
+	now for the second issue: `ANDROID_APP_DATA_DIR` contains some stuff that should instead be
-	and some of this stuff is also externally converted (e.g Xml from binary form to actual Xml).
+	read from the apk, and some of this stuff is also externally converted (e.g Xml from binary
-	obviously this is not ideal for user experience.
-NOTE: it seems that the binary form *might* be
+	form to actual Xml). obviously this is not ideal for user experience.
-	protobuf-based, which would make reading it directly easier.
+	NOTE: it seems that the binary form *might* be protobuf-based, which would make reading it
+	directly easier.
 	and the third issue: Gravity Defied is still extremely simple compared to most android apps,
 	doesn't acknowledge compat layers, and the most intricate UI element is completely custom drawn
 	using the canvas interface, in a manner that makes it easy to implement with cairo.
 	angry birds (old version) and worms 2 armageddon were chosen because they similarly don't use
 	compat layers, and basically the entire UI is custom drawn with OpenGL calls from native code.

-Q:
-	why are only 32bit architectures supported?
-A:
-	we are currently using good old dalvik vm (probably newer commit than ever shipped though), which
-	is so hopelessly hardcoded to assume 32bit ints and pointers that it probably made google's cost/benefit
-	analyses of writing art from scratch a lot easier.
-	Eventually, we should probably move to ART, but it's an open question whether that will bring issues for our
-	usecase (is there a way to use ART without zygote? is it straightforward to port the few modifications that we did to dalvik?)

 ##### Roadmap: